Digital Cinema Production, B.S.

 Graduation Requirements

-- Completion of a minimum of 120 semester credits.
+- Completion of a minimum of 120 semester credits, 40 of which must be 3000-level or higher.

 - A minimum of 2.5 GPA in all discipline core courses with no grade lower than a C- required for graduation.
 To qualify for the portfolio review, DGM courses must be completed with a grade of B- or higher.